 Do you feel helpless and overwhelmed at the thought of trying to make a difference?

-Imagine how the women and children feel that are living this life every day.
+Imagine how women and children that live this life every day feel.

 They feel powerless.